 - 1. remove the mask from the illumination chamber - 2. pipette approximately 1 ml of water around each coverslip.
 The water will slowly enter between the mask and the coverslip so that the coverslip carefully detaches from the mask. - 3. at the same time, prepare the lid of a Petri dish with Parafilm (place Parafilm in the lid).
-Place a 40 μ l drop of fibronectin on each cover slip. - 4. as soon as the coverslip floats above the indicated 1 ml drop, carefully lift it with tweezers.
+Place a $50 \,\mu l$ drop of fibronectin on each cover slip. - 4. as soon as the coverslip floats above the indicated 1 ml drop, carefully lift it with tweezers.
 Be careful not to touch the chrome with the tweezers to avoid breaking it.
-If you are unsure, add more water to lift the cover glass higher. - 5. remove the excess water from the coverslip and place the coverslip on the fibronectin with the PEG side on the fibronectin. - 6. leave everything in the incubator for approx. 1h.
+If you are unsure, add more water to lift the cover glass higher. - 5. remove the excess water from the coverslip and place the coverslip on the fibronectin with the PEG side on the fibronectin. - 6. leave everything at room temperature for approx. 1h. - 7.
+(The following steps will be done under the sterile flow bench.
+It is mandatory to wear gloves, safety googles and a lab coat).
+Remove the FN coated cover slips from the parafilm and place them in a so called 6 well plate. - 8.
+Wash each cover slip with PBS 3 times. - 9.
+Fill each well with 2mL of cell medium and place the whole 6 well plate aside until it is needed again.